Batken District

-Batken (Баткен району) is a district of Batken Region in south-western Kyrgyzstan.
-Its area is 5948 km2, and its resident population was 91,983 in 2021.
+Batken (Баткен району) is a district in the Batken Region of south-western Kyrgyzstan.
+It has an area of 5948 km2, and its resident population was 91,983 in 2021.
 The administrative seat lies at the city Batken, itself not part of the district.
+It borders the countries of Uzbekistan and Tajikistan, which along with Kyrgyzstan were parts of the Soviet Union.

 Populated places

 In total, Batken District includes 47 settlements in 9 rural communities (ayyl aymagy).
 Each rural community can consist of one or several villages.
 The rural communities and settlements in the Batken District are: